RosaMalandrino/LocalVoids/_pages/KnownVoids.md

 ## The Local Void

 The Local Void is hard to characterize, as it partially lies behind the galactic plane and subtends a big portion of the sky due to its vicinity.
-Different works define different positions and size: we compare with a few accounts in the literature.
-The ranges defined in these works partially overlap with our voids, as shown in the last column.
+Different works define different positions and sizes: we compare with a few accounts in the literature.
+The ranges defined in these works partially overlap with some of the voids in our catalog.